yupferris/nvscene-presentation/README.md

 yoloswag

 ## Outline
+ - SNES block diagram

+ - Chronological order of events:
+   - Tried SNES dev at 15, couldn't do it
+   - Did some C64 stuff, that was better
+   - Back to SNES, not much progress
+   - Kickassembler
+   - Tried Atari VCS, made a custom sound driver, a few FX, but music sucked
+   - Laptop stolen, tried Gameboy dev
+   - Kickassembler too slow, custom assembler
+   - Demon Blood
+   - Revamped assembler
+   - Started hand-coding FX for a demo
+     - Scrollers etc
+     - Mode7 rotozoomer
+     - Lots more ideas, but the workflow sucked
+   - SNES tracker
+   - Started designing awesome super snes tool
+     - Emulated video hardware
+     - Auto resource- and VRAM-management
+       - Try to find old sketch?
+   - Nu
+     - Cramped for time
+     - Video
+     - Typical demo workflow (GL, rocket)
+     - Elix was born
+   - Got bit by the functional bug
+   - Smash It

+ - Introduction

  - Requirements for a demo
    - Needs to run on SNES
    - Has to have awesome music
    - Has to have awesome sync
    - Has to look great

+ - Typical oldschool demo development process
+   - When you program on computers today, you might write some code like this:
+     - Nice happy javascript example
+     - "Or like this.."
+     - Well, when you write code on oldschool platforms, you use assembler.
+       - This is literally machine code, but with some icky numbers replaced with happy letters.
+       - It looks like this.
+   - And there's LOADS of it.
+     - You can imagine how many little happy letters it takes to tell a machine to do what you want when you're speaking its "native tongue."
+     - No standard libs
+     - Bare metal

+   - This in itself isn't so much a problem, but it does mean lots of little things have to be perfect.
+     - And they WILL go wrong.
+   - This means lots of iterations modifying the code.
+   - And they're long.
+     - Change code, rebuild, start up emulator, run, repeat

  - Music
    - SNES audio hardware